Kakao Bank becomes S.Korea's biggest lender by market value in stellar debut - Up News Info

 Article content

-It made 804.2 billion won in operating profit last year, three-quarters of which was interest income.
-Platform-related businesses still only account for 6% of its income.
+The bank raised some $2.2 billion in its IPO and plans to use the proceeds to expand its platform-related businesses, which still only account for 6% of its income.

-Its largest shareholder is Kakao Corp, operator of South Korea’s dominant chat app, with a 27.3% stake.
+Three-quarters of the 804.2 billion won it made in operating profit last year was interest income.
+It currently offers personal credit loans and loans for the lump sums that Koreans must provide upfront when renting a property, and plans to expand into mortgages and loans to small businesses.